BLAIRCARSON/Git-hub-App/README.md

-# Github
+# GITHUB

+## Author

+- Kirui Cheruiyot Vincent

+## DESCRIPTION

+- This is an application that a user can use to search for Github users using their username.They will be able to see the repositories of the individuals, followers, blogss and general details.
+ Dated: Sunday,April,12,2020

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7.

+## Technologies used
+- Angular CLI
+- HTML
+- CSS

 ## Development server